adknudson/thesis/050-predictive-inference.Rmd

 I think you covered this already in Ch.
 1 and 2 but here is more thoughts:
 The PI's predictive philosophy has evolved to prefer this reference model approach.
-Early on statisticians are usually taught to prefere *parsimony* or simple models.
+Early on statisticians are usually taught to prefer *parsimony* or simple models.
 The idea is that this guards against *overfitting* and also boosts power to detect *statistically significant* effects.

 Also computation limitations made small models preferable.
-But in modern statistical learning, we tend to include all relavant data with elaborate probabilitistc structures.
+But in modern statistical learning, we tend to include all relevant data with elaborate probabilitistc structures.

 The idea is to include all the data with the aim of squeezing all predictive ability from the data points.

 - not sure where this goes, but make sure you say that 1 model is not sufficient, we need a collection (or series/sequence) of models. that is why we need to fit models fast in `stan`/HMC